Arleen Sorkin: Career

 Sorkin's writing included for the Tiny Toon Adventures 1990–1992 television series, and co-writer of the story and screenplay of the 1997 Jennifer Aniston film, Picture Perfect.

-Alongside providing the voice, the character of Harley Quinn was based on her, after Paul Dini (her friend since college), saw her play a jester from a dream sequence in the soap opera Days of Our Lives.
+Alongside providing the voice, the character of Harley Quinn was based on her, after Paul Dini (her friend since college), saw her play a jester from a dream sequence in Days of Our Lives.
 Dini then patterned Harley Quinn on Sorkin, incorporating aspects such as her mannerisms and "very snappy, wisecracking, bubbly blonde" personality.
 In recording Harley Quinn's voice, Sorkin spoke in her normal Brooklyn accent while putting in a "little Yiddish sound", since Dini made the character Jewish, another aspect of the character borrowed from Sorkin.
 Harley Quinn made her first appearance in the Batman: The Animated Series episode "Joker's Favor" originally intended to appear in a single episode, but reaction to the character and Sorkin's voice performance was positive, so Quinn was written into the show regularly, and appeared in further DC Animated Universe series, including The New Batman Adventures, Static Shock, Justice League, Gotham Girls, and the animated film Batman Beyond: Return of the Joker.
 Her last performances as Harley Quinn were the video games Batman: Arkham Asylum (2009) and DC Universe Online (2011).
-The character was also written into the comics themselves, beginning with the one-shot Batman: Harley Quinn #1 in 1999.
+The character was also written into the DC mainstream universe comics themselves, beginning with the one-shot Batman: Harley Quinn #1 in 1999.

 For the series Frasier (1993–2004), produced by her husband Christopher Lloyd, Sorkin would perform as a caller to Frasier Crane's radio show; the lines would later be dubbed over by a celebrity caller.
-In the final episode of Frasier, Sorkin made an onscreen appearance as the owner of a monkey.